StartForKiller/Zig-ImGui/README.md

     ```
 - In your project, use `@import("Zig-ImGui")` to obtain the bindings.
 - For more detailed documentation, see the [official ImGui documentation](https://github.com/ocornut/imgui/tree/v1.90/docs).
-- For an example of a real project using these bindings, see [the included examples](https://gitlab.com/joshua.software.dev/Zig-ImGui/-/tree/master/examples/) or [joshua-software-dev/AthenaOverlay](https://codeberg.org/joshua-software-dev/AthenaOverlay).
+- For an example of using these bindings, see [the included examples](https://gitlab.com/joshua.software.dev/Zig-ImGui/-/tree/master/examples/) or for a real project see [joshua-software-dev/AthenaOverlay](https://codeberg.org/joshua-software-dev/AthenaOverlay).

 ## Using the ImGui Backends